 Region Selector.
-An on-screen keyboard can be produced by clicking the icon whenever it is visible.
-This keyboard can also be repositioned on the screen to aid in data entry.
+An on-screen keyboard can be produced by clicking the This keyboard can also be repositioned on the screen to aid in data entry.

 Patient Identification

 The software displays the patient identification along with IPG model and serial numbers in the Patient Identification window.
 The patient identification information can be changed by clicking on the Edit... button.
 Both Patient Name and Patient ID can be stored.